ariefsulaiman/sd-training/Readme.md

 <details>
   <summary>Simulation Rvmyth avddac post synthesis</summary>

-Pending	(There is error with simulating the netlist)
+Pending	(There is error with simulating the netlist, will do later using Openlane)
 </details>

 <details>
   <summary>Simulation avsdpll_1v8 post synthesis</summary>

-Pending	(There is error with simulating the netlist)
+Pending	(There is error with simulating the netlist, will do later using Openlane)
 </details>

 <details>
   <summary>Simulation VsdBabySoC post synthesis</summary>

-Pending	(There is error with simulating the netlist)
+Pending	(There is error with simulating the netlist, will do later using Openlane)
 </details>

 ## Day 14 -   Synopsys DC and timing analysis